frank26080115/Hydra-Dual-Brushed-Motor-ESC/README.md

 To configure the ESC, there is a command-line-interface (CLI) implemented, where various commands are used to manipulate stored settings.

-(other features: current limiting, temperature limiting, low-battery limiting)
+(other features: software adjustable current limiting, temperature limiting, low-battery limiting)

 # Demo Video